eBay/cors-filter/README.md

 CORS (Cross Origin Resource Sharing) is a mechanism supported by W3C to enable cross domain requests.
 CORS requires support from both server and browser, to work.
 This is a Java servlet filter implementation of server-side CORS for web containers such as Apache Tomcat.

-A cross origin request, is a HTTP request for a resource that is on a different origin than the origin of the resource where the request originates.
+A cross origin request, is an HTTP request for a resource that serves from a different origin than the origin of the application that is requesting the resource.
 For example, a request originating from a page served from http://www.ebay.com, to a resource on http://www.google.com.

 [Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) in browsers prevents XMLHttpRequest to make a request to a resource, on a origin that's different from the source origin.